SheaParrott/meal-plan/README.md

-# Meal Plan (Code Reactor and Testing in progress - then next features on the way!)
+# Meal Plan (Code Refactor and Testing in progress - then next features on the way!)

 ## Inspiration